bob-collective/bob/docs/docs/learn/introduction/gateway/index.md

 ### Liquidity Provider (LP) Flow

 1. An LP asks the relayer to deploy a new Gateway contract, which functions as an escrow for their funds.
-This is permissioned at the moment because BOB pays the transaction fees.
+This is permissioned at the moment because BOB pays the transaction's gas.
+See the [Trust Assumptions](#trust-assumptions) section below for more information.
 2. The LP deposits wrapped Bitcoin (e.g. WBTC, tBTC, FBTC) in their Gateway contract.
 3. The LP can only withdraw their funds or update their swap fees after a delay so that the relayer has time to finish open orders.
 The relayer will not accept new orders during this delay until reset.